svijsv/GHMon/README.md

 (ideally) or the internal formatter (with `USE_FDISK` set in `config.h`) may fix the problem.

-If using an SD card for logging, a FAT codepage other then the default latin1 can be selected in `lib/fatfs/ffconf.h`.
+If using an SD card for logging, a FAT codepage other than the default latin1 can be selected in `lib/fatfs/ffconf.h`.